Common estate planning mistakes to avoid

 “Almost everyone can benefit from an estate plan, irrespective of their ‘worth’ – and everyone’s personal affairs are complex to some degree,” he says.

 For instance, if you have young children, it’s important to designate someone to distribute your money to them if you pass away unexpectedly.
-This is a very simple, common need that doesn’t require complex financial affairs to necessitate – and can be best met with an estate plan.

 “Estate plans can cover such considerations as assigning a guardian to your children, your funeral arrangements, and more,” Beresford continues.